The high cost of in vitro fertilization can make the procedure seem out of reach for some people.

 But these options come with annual contribution limits.
 For an HSA in 2021, a single person in a high-deductible health plan can contribute up to $3,600 or up to $7,200 for family coverage.
 The limit for FSA contributions in 2021 is $2,750.
 These limits are far lower than the cost of an IVF cycle, so if you go this route, you’ll need to find the rest of the money elsewhere.

-Some credit cards come with a 0% intro APR on purchases within a specific time period, usually around 12 to 21 months, depending on the card.
+Some credit cards that you might want to consider come with a 0% intro APR on purchases within a specific time period, usually around 12 to 21 months, depending on the card.
 A card with this offer could help you cover some or all of the costs of IVF treatments — depending on your credit card limit — and give you time to gradually pay off the balance interest-free.

 Make sure you can pay off the balance before the intro period ends because the regular purchase APR will apply to any remaining balance.
 Interest rates after this time frame will likely be higher than rates on a personal loan.
 Shop around and compare fees, interest rates and the length of the intro 0% APR period across cards.